Identity & Culture·11 min read

 If you have been blaming yourself for not adjusting faster, for not making friends more easily, for feeling lonely in a room full of people, I want you to stop.

 You are not failing.
 You are adapting.
-That takes time, support, and self-compassion.
+And adaptation takes time, support, and self-compassion.

 If the loneliness is affecting your mental health, reaching out for support is not a luxury.
 It is necessary.
 You deserve to feel at home, and you do not have to do it alone.